-These comprise foreign currency reserves, gold, special drawing rights (SDRs) and other reserve assets held in the Exchange Equalisation Account together with the UK's reserve position in the International Monetary Fund (IMF).
+These comprise foreign currency reserves, gold, special drawing rights (SDRs) and other reserve assets held in the Exchange Equalisation Account.
+Exchange Equalisation Account contains assets of HM Government and does not include Bank of England assets.

+The UK's reserve position in the International Monetary Fund (IMF) is also held in the Exchange Equalisation Account.
 A reserve position represents an automatic drawing right on the Fund and equals the amount that the UK quota exceeds holdings of sterling by the IMF.
 Apart from UK drawings/repurchases, it will rise or fall as other countries draw sterling from, or repay sterling to, the IMF.
 Other claims on the IMF such as the General Arrangements to Borrow (GAB) and the New Arrangements to Borrow (NAB) would also be included here (see Table 1.2J in Financial Statistics for more details).